 Reverence

-"The holy is the hollow worn into stone"
+"Holy is the hollow worn by feet"

 The Wound